Long, Long Time (The Last of Us): Music

 Mazin wanted Bill and Frank to initially connect through a song about lonely heartache and "making your peace with the fact that you will always be alone".
 Struggling to find a song, he spoke to his friend Seth Rudetsky in February 2021, requesting a show tune like "I Miss the Music" from the musical Curtains (2006).
 Rudetsky suggested "Her Face" from Carnival!
 (1961), which Mazin felt was "perfect".
-After discovering the scenario involved a closeted man singing to an openly gay man, Rudetsky suggested Linda Ronstadt's "Long, Long Time", written by Gary White; he felt the lyrics represented the lack of acknowledgement from one's love.
+After discovering the scenario involved a closeted man singing to an openly gay man, Rudetsky suggested Linda Ronstadt's "Long Long Time", written by Gary White; he felt the lyrics represented the lack of acknowledgement from one's love.
 Rudetsky received a consultancy credit for the episode.
 The song exhibits themes of unfulfilled love and how time heals wounds.
 The moment with Frank at the piano marks the beginning of profound change for Bill, who finds himself in an unexpected long-term, loving relationship that eventually sees him care for another individual.
 Bill and Frank's relationship is echoed in the lyrics:

-In the hour after the episode's broadcast, Ronstadt's "Long, Long Time" saw a 4,900 percent increase in streams on Spotify in the United States over the previous week; outlets compared it to the 2022 resurgence of Kate Bush's "Running Up That Hill" after its use in the fourth season of Stranger Things.
-According to Luminate, from January 28 to 30, daily streams of the song in the United States increased from under 8,000 to almost 149,000—a spike of 1,776 percent—and daily sales jumped to over 1,500, a 13,782 percent increase.
-For the first time, the song topped three Billboard charts in the week preceding February 11: Rock Digital Song Sales, due to 6,000 downloads (an 11,181 percent increase) in the United States; LyricFind U.S., from a 3,013 percent increase in lyric search and usage; and LyricFind Global, a 2,047 percent increase.
-It ranked sixth on the Hot Trending Songs chart.
-Ronstadt, who sold rights to her music in 2021, said "I still love the song and I'm very glad that Gary will get a windfall."
+In the hour after the episode's broadcast, Ronstadt's song saw a 4,900% increase in streams on Spotify in the United States over the previous week; outlets compared it to the 2022 resurgence of Kate Bush's "Running Up That Hill" after its use in the fourth season of Stranger Things.
+According to Luminate, from January 28 to 30, daily streams of the song in the United States increased from under 8,000 to almost 149,000—a spike of 1,776%—and daily sales jumped to over 1,500, a 13,782% increase.
+For the first time, the song topped three Billboard charts in the week preceding February 11: Rock Digital Song Sales from 6,000 downloads (an 11,181% increase) in the United States; LyricFind U.S., from a 3,013% increase in lyric search and usage; and LyricFind Global, a 2,047% increase.
+It ranked sixth on the Hot Trending Songs chart, and fifth on January's Top TV Songs chart.
+Ronstadt, who sold rights to her music in 2021, said "I still love the song and I'm very glad that Gary will get a windfall".

 Montages in the episode use "I'm Coming Home to Stay" by Fleetwood Mac and "White Room" by Cream.
 Bill and Frank's final scene features an instrumental piece by Max Richter, "On the Nature of Daylight".
-Hoar had tried to use the song in It's a Sin (2021) but it was removed.
-He used it as temp music for the episode and HBO approved the licensing; Bolter had assumed it would be replaced during editing but was "so moved and delighted" by its inclusion.
-Richter responded by performing the song on piano in a TikTok video, which he dedicated to Bill and Frank.
+Hoar had tried to use the piece in It's a Sin (2021) but it was removed.
+He used it as temp music for the episode and HBO approved the licensing; Bolter had assumed it would be replaced during editing, particularly due to the licensing fee, but was "so moved and delighted" by its inclusion.
+Richter responded by performing the piece on piano in a TikTok video, which he dedicated to Bill and Frank.
+"On the Nature of Daylight" ranked tenth on Billboard's Top TV Songs chart for January.